open-contracting-extensions/government-procurement-agreement/docs/gpa.md

         <td markdown=1>

 * Use 'open', 'selective' or 'limited' for *the procurement method that will be used* in `tender/procurementMethod`
-* If *it will involve negotiation*, add 'negotiated' to `tender/procurementMethodModalities`
+* If *it will involve negotiation*, add 'negotiated' to `tender/procurementMethodDetails`
-* If *it will involve electronic auction*, add 'electronicAuction' to `tender/procurementMethodModalities`
+* If *it will involve electronic auction* set `tender/techniques/hasElectronicAuction` to `true`

-This requires the [Procurement Method Modalities](https://github.com/open-contracting-extensions/ocds_procurementMethodModalities_extension) extension.
+This requires the [Techniques](https://github.com/open-contracting-extensions/ocds_techniques_extension) extension.
 </td>
       </tr>
       <tr>